BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 The **Scan** (qr code) button on the main menu provides the most automated methods for importing seeds, using your camera, the cut-and-paste clipboard, the file system, or your photo roll.

-To scan a QR code, you can either point your camera at the QR of a seed, import a QR of a seed from your Photos, or choose an image of a QR from your Files.
+To scan a QR code, you can:
+* Point your camera at the QR of a seed, using the circular "flip" symbol to switch between front-facing and back-facing cameras if needed; or
+* Import a QR of a seed from your "Photos"; or
+* Choose an image of a QR from your "Files".

-To scan text defining a seed, just copy it into your Clipboard and click Paste.
+To scan text defining a seed, just copy it into your Clipboard and click "Paste."

 Note that for these methodologies, **Seed Tool** expects the QR code or the clipboard to contain a [Uniform Resource](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), a standardized way to encode data in an efficient and self-identifying way.
 This will usually mean a [`ur:crypto-seed`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed).

-Besides using the scan page to import seeds, you can also use it to import SSKR shares (See "Importing SSKR Shares") or to respond to a `ur:crypto-request` (see "Answering Requests"), as described below.
+Besides using the scan page to import seeds, you can also use it to import SSKR shares (See "Importing SSKR Shares") or to respond to a `ur:crypto-request` (see "Answering Requests") or to respond to PSBT signing requests (see "Signing PSBTs"), as described below.

 ### Importing a Seed via Cut and Paste